What we don't licence

 The London Fire Brigade is the licensing authority for the storage of petroleum in London.
 You need a licence if you are storing petroleum for commercial or retail purposes.

-For example A1, A3, B1, C1, sometimes people call this a licence.
+For example A1, A3, B1, C1 - sometimes known as a licence.

 The Town and Country Planning (Use Classes) Order 1987 (as amended) puts uses of land and buildings into various categories known as 'Use Classes'.
 This Order is periodically amended.

-However, the number of hours that large shops (i.e. shops with a floor space of more than 280 square metres/3,000 square feet) may trade for on Sunday’s remains restricted.
+However, the number of hours that large shops (i.e. shops with a floor space of more than 280 square metres/3,000 square feet) may trade for on Sundays remains restricted.

-A hackney carriage is more commonly called a taxi, or black cab.
+A hackney carriage is more commonly called a taxi or black cab.
 A licence is required for both the taxi and for any person driving a taxi.
 Licenses are provided by Transport for London.

 Private hire vehicles (mini cabs) also have to be licensed.
-Private hire vehicles are vehicles that cannot be hailed from the street, and journeys must be pre-booked.
+Private hire vehicles are vehicles that cannot be hailed from the street and journeys must be pre-booked.
 Vehicles must be tested and inspected before a licence can be issued to ensure that they are mechanically fit, safe and comfortable.

 Minicab operators must hold a licence from the Public Carriage Office (PCO) to run a service (to accept or invite bookings for private hire vehicles).
 A licence is required before any person can drive a private hire vehicle.
 Licences are issued subject to proof of eligibility (age, driving licence, criminal records check, medical assessment etc.).

 To operate a public weighbridge, you need a certificate of competence issued by our Chief Inspector for Weights and Measures.
-Contact the council's Trading Standards team